Dig2Pin/Dig2Pin/README.md

 ```

-# How we build?
+# build with us

-We'll use the CMS Node.js framwork [keystone.js](https://github.com/keystonejs/keystone) to get start our project.
+### We'll use the CMS Node.js framwork [keystone.js](https://github.com/keystonejs/keystone) to get start our project.

-# Run the project

 >1.
 Make sure you have Node.js >= 10.x by $ node --version
 >